Freeman8118/Jira/README.md

-# GUse custom hooks, CSS in JS, Antd, TS to mock Jira
+# Use custom hooks, CSS in JS, Antd, TS to mock Jira

 ## Available Scripts